 PhD Student, University of Toronto

 I am a PhD candidate in the history and philosophy of science at the University of Toronto with a specialization in bioethics from the Joint Centre for Bioethics.
 I study the history and philosophy of medical ideas about suffering.
-I am currently completing my dissertation, tentatively titled "Thorns in the Flesh: A History and Philosophy of Suffering in 20th-Century American Medicine."
+I am currently completing my dissertation, entitled "Thorns in the Flesh: A History and Philosophy of Suffering in 20th-Century American Medicine."
 My current and future research areas include the following:

 Histories of Suffering in Western Medicine and Thought